tab1-web/faq/docs/eternal/levelling.md

 ## Max Buff Slot Book Strategy

+Default Max Buff Slots is 20 with learning these books at your trainer you can gain 4 additional buff slots.

 <figure markdown>

 | Icon      | Book          | Level | Cost        | Max Buff Slots |